IanMercer/pi-sniffer/README.md

 # MQTT topics

-The mqqt packet contains bytes as follows:

-    00-05  access_point_address
-    06-13  local time stamp (long seconds)
-    14-..  data

-For a specific BLE device the following topics containing that device's mac address are sent:

-    BLF/<hostname>/56:DA:8D:18:25:8D/distance   -- the distance in meters as a string (rough, calculated from RSSI) BLF/<hostname>/56:DA:8D:18:25:8D/name       -- the name (or for unknown devices a best effort like 'iPhone' or 'Beacon') BLF/<hostname>/56:DA:8D:18:25:8D/alias      -- the BLUEZ alias (currently disabled) BLF/<hostname>/56:DA:8D:18:25:8D/power      -- the power level (currently disabled) BLF/<hostname>/56:DA:8D:18:25:8D/type       -- the mac address type: `public` or `random`
+The MQTT packet is now JSON encoded.
+It includes the property that has changed and a timestamp.
+Properties may include `name`, `distance`, `alias`, `power`, `type`, `uuids`, `serviceData`, `manufacturer`, `manufdata`, `temperature`, `humidity`.

+The MQTT topic is of the form: BLF/<hostname>/messages/events/<property_name>

 For a summary of all devices seen by the access point the following topic is sent:

     BLF/<hostname>/summary/dist_hist             -- an array of bytes containing the count of devices at each range

+An `up` message is also sent on startup.

 # Time

 Given delays in MQTT transmit, receive and re-transmit to the receiving application it's a good idea to use the timestamp passed in the packet.
 Make sure all your Pis are synchronized to the same time.

 # status
 * Recently updated to use the Eclipse PAHO MQTT C library which support SSL and Async code.
 This is the only dependency.